 Contact Our Colorado Personal Injury Law Firm

 Attorney Steve Ray is a former Marine Corps judge now fights for the rights of accident victims in Fort Collins and Northern Colorado.
-If you have been seriously injured in a car accident, he brings more than 35 years of legal experience and military discipline to pursuing your claim for compensation.
+If you have been seriously injured in an accident resulting in a traumatic brain injury, he brings more than 35 years of legal experience and military discipline to pursuing your claim for compensation.

 He will meet with you to discuss your case and, if a claim is possible, pursue the maximum financial recovery available.
 If we cannot recover money for you, you will pay nothing for our legal services.